 (inDinero clients only need one vendor for these things because we handle it all for them.)

 Here’s Why You Shouldn’t Wait to Outsource Your Small Business Accounting

 Even if you don’t mind the extra time it takes and think you’re keeping your books correctly—you’re probably not.
 Most small business owners are not accounting experts, especially if they think they are.

 When we bring on new clients at inDinero, we often find that their books aren’t in great shape, even for business owners who have been keeping meticulous records.
 That means they’ve been basing important business decisions on faulty data.

 We also see this when it comes to taxes.
-Many startup founders and early-stage entrepreneurs connect with a neighbor or family friend who specialize in filing personal income taxes.
+Many startup founders and early-stage entrepreneurs connect with a neighbor or family friend who specializes in filing personal income taxes.
 While these people are possibly experts at making sure individuals claim their deductions and get their taxes paid on time, they just don’t have a firm grasp on the complexities of small business taxes.
 That’s a big risk that many small businesses don’t even realize they’re taking.